drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 ### Reproducibility and linearity

-Reproducibility is vitally important for any instrument and is especially challenging for a CCD spectrometer.
+Reproducibility is vitally important for any instrument.
+For spectrometers linearity is a pre-requisite for reproducibility as well as for important capabilities such as signal averaging.
+Linearity is especially challenging for a CCD spectrometer due to the nature of the signals produced on readout.
 We discuss this at length in the section titled [Linearity and Reproducibility in CCD Spectrometers](#on-linearity-and-reproducibility-in-ccd-spectrometers-with-data).
-In particular, the non-linearity that seems most common in spectrometers is a function of line shape rather than simple intensity at each pixel.
-We show examples of this in data collected from a commercial instrument and compare this to data from the present design where the results are linear.
-The data illustrate the point that linearity is prerequisite to producing data that is both reproducible and meaningful.
+We show examples in data collected from a commercial instrument and compare this to data from the present design where the results are linear.
+The data illustrate the connection between linearity and reproducibility and being able produce meaningful data.

 ### Construction of the spectrometer used for testing